thellimist/quiz/README.md

 ## Notes
 - Word list is in memory
 - Didn't check if it supports unicode.
-- If a word like NodeNodePrime existed and if the wordlist has [node, prime, NodeNodePrime] it'd count it as a compound word.
+- If a word like nodenodeprime existed and if the wordlist has [node, prime, nodenodeprime] it'd count it as a compound word.
 - It's case sensitive.

 ## Speed